jerryp1/mapcomp/README.md

 ## Contact

 `mpc4j` is mainly developed by Weiran Liu.
-Feel free to contact me at [mailto:liuweiran900217@gmail.com](mailto:liuweiran900217@gmail.com).
-The submodules involving Fully Homomorphic Encryption (FHE) is mainly developed by Liqiang Peng.
-The submodules involving Vector Oblivious Linear Evaluation (VOLE) is mainly developed by Hanwen Feng.
+Feel free to contact me at [liuweiran900217@gmail.com](mailto:liuweiran900217@gmail.com).
+The submodules involving Fully Homomorphic Encryption (FHE) are mainly developed by [Liqiang Peng](mailto:shelleyatsun@gmail.com).
+The submodules involving Vector Oblivious Linear Evaluation (VOLE) are mainly developed by [Hanwen Feng](mailto:hanw.feng94@gmail.com).

 ## Who Uses `mpc4j`

 Currently, [DataTrust](https://dp.alibaba.com/product/datatrust) is powered by `mpc4j`.
-If your project uses `mpc4j` and you do not mind it appearing here please contact me.
+If your project uses `mpc4j` and you do not mind it appearing here, don't hesitate to get in touch with me.

 ## Features